garland-culbreth/simplstyles/README.md

 ## Installation and use

-Import simplystyles as you would any other package
+Import simplstyles as you would any other package

 ```py
 >>> import simplstyles